SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/Transcription_factor_motif_identification/TF-MoDISco/README.md

-# TSPTFBS-2.0
+# TF-MoDISco
-TSPTFBS 2.0 is a webserver based on deep learning models for transcription factor binding site (TFBS) prediction.
-It can be used to mine the potential core motifs within a given sequence by the trained 389 TFBS prediction models of three species (Zea mays, Arabidopsis, Oryza sativa) and the three interpretability algorithms Deeplift，insilico tiling deletion and insilico tilling mutagenesis.
-TSPTFBS 2.0 is freely accessible for all users.
+TF-MoDISco (Transcription Factor MotifDiscovery from Importance Scores), a novel algorithm that leverages per-base importance scores to simultaneously incorporate information from all neurons in the network and generate high-quality, consolidated, non-redundant motifs.

-## Python programs for predicting TFBS and performing DeepLIFT, insilico-tilling deletion, insilico-tilling mutagenesis and TF-MoDISco.
+## Python programs for predicting Transcription factor sites (TFBSs) or motif identification and performing DeepLIFT.
 ## Dependencies
 The program requires:
   * python==3.7.13